 During 2007, the Plan began investing in a fully benefit-responsive synthetic guaranteed investment contract ("GIC") with an insurance company as part of offering the Stable Value Fund (the "Fund") investment option to participants.
 Contributions to this Fund are used to purchase units of a collective trust vehicle that is invested in high-quality U.S. bonds, including U.S. government treasuries, corporate debt securities, and other high-credit-quality asset-backed securities.
-The GIC issuer is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
+The GIC issuer is contractually obligated to repay principal and interest at a specified rate to the Plan.
 There are no reserves against contract value for credit risk of the contract issuer or otherwise.